geoffrich/thatconf-slides-2023/slides.md

 similar amount of code, but this will usually be less efficient

-that's the load function is able to start fetching data a lot sooner
+that's because the load function is able to start fetching data a lot sooner

 while the load function can start fetching data on the server, this fetch call won't happen until after the JS for the page has loaded and this component has fully mounted